 where [SITEURL] is the domain of your email platform, and the other items in brackets are parameters below.

 Conversion Tracking URL Parameters

 The parameters of the Conversion Tracking URL include the following.
-Only Subscriber ID Tag and Event are required:
+Only Contact ID Tag and Event are required:

 |Event Name||e, event||The event to track.
 The event must be defined in the Event Manager before use.
 Any undefined event will be ignored and not tracked.||e=sale event=productview|